particle-iot/docs/src/content/support/pricing/general-questions.md

 When you are ready to professionalize your IoT prototype, you'll want to create a _Product_ and add your devices to it.
-A product unifies a group of Particle devices into a homogenous fleet, and provides additional features to easily manage an IoT deployment at scale.
+A product unifies a group of Particle devices into a homogeneous fleet, and provides additional features to easily manage an IoT deployment at scale.
 A Product also has team members, which allows many Particle users to collaborate on an IoT project together.
 As a user, you can _belong to_ one or more Product teams.
 For more information on